On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Confusability of strings in the -tandem-duplication channel

-Thus, any pair of strings from \eqref{eq:desc} and \eqref{eq:desc2} is confusable; for example, a common descendant of $ \myz $ and $ \myx^\sml{(3)} $ above is $ \myz^\sml{(3)} $.
+Therefore, any pair of strings from \eqref{eq:desc} and \eqref{eq:desc2} are confusable; for example, a common descendant of $ \myz $ and $ \myx^\sml{(3)} $ above is $ \myz^\sml{(3)} $.
 The only mutation $ \myz $ cannot imitate is the duplication of the entire segment $ { 1\,2\,0} $ because the corresponding segment in $ \myz $ no longer exists (it has been ``broken up'' by the inserted symbol $ { 2} $).
 For example, if $ \myx^\sml{(2)} $ in \eqref{eq:x2} was to mutate to